 17. Bogobiri House

-The atmosphere and vibe at Bogobiri is the main attraction for me.
+The atmosphere and vibe at Bogobiri are the main attraction for me.
 It is such a cool space nestled in Ikoyi.
-The Bogobiri House features a boutique hotel, restaurant, bookstore, an art gallery and a intimate concert area.
+The Bogobiri House features a boutique hotel, restaurant, bookstore, art gallery and an intimate concert area.

 18. Jazz Hole